malkhamis-panw/gaia/doc/README.md

 ### Methods

-The Segment Console API uses standard HTTP methods to perform actions on resources.
+The Microsegmentation Console API uses standard HTTP methods to perform actions on resources.
 Not all methods apply to all URLs.

 - `GET`: Retrieves many or retrieve one.